Candied Pecans are so simple to make with just a few ingredients. This is the perfect recipe to give as a gift, have as a fun treat, or use in salads.

 - Preheat your oven to 300 degrees.
 Line a rimmed baking sheet with parchment paper and set aside.

 - In a small bowl whisk together the sugar, cinnamon, and salt.
-Set aside.
+Set aside.1/2 cup granulated sugar, 1 teaspoon cinnamon, 1 teaspoon salt

 - In a large mixing bowl, whisk the egg white with a fork until it becomes frothy.
-Add in the pecans and toss until they are compltely coated.
+Add in the pecans and toss until they are compltely coated.1 egg white, 4 cups pecan halves

 - Now add the sugar mixture.
 Mix throughly.
 Spread onto the prepared pan in a single layer.
-Bake for 30 minutes.
+Bake for 30 to 40 minutes, checking on the pecans starting at 30 minutes.
+(Please note that oven temperatures vary and different baking sheets behave very differently, your best bet to avoid burning is to check on them.)

 - Remove from the oven.
 Once nuts cool, break apart and enjoy!
 Store in an air tight container for up to two weeks.